microsoft/Nonprofits/VolunteerEngagement/.ai/instructions/deployment-validation.md

 npm run deploy
 ```

-This builds the SPA, uploads code-site assets and templates, runs table permission role patching, and runs bot consumer role patching.
+This builds the SPA, uploads code-site assets and templates, and runs table permission role patching.
+Power Pages site agent role patching and advanced configuration are separate, deliberate steps, not part of `npm run deploy`.
+After the site is live and the agent has finished provisioning, proactively suggest running them in order; see `site-agent-setup.md`.

 After an initial deployment, the site appears in Power Pages under **Inactive sites** and has no working URL until reactivated.
 Reactivation is a manual step — it must be done by the user in [Power Pages](https://make.powerpages.microsoft.com/): select the environment, open **Inactive sites**, select the site, and click **Reactivate**.
 There is no PAC CLI or API command to reactivate a site.
 The Power Platform API may show the site as `StateConfigured` with a URL even when the site is inactive and not serving content.
 Do not treat the API status or the presence of a URL as proof the site is live — always confirm by loading the URL in a browser.